Jikay-070203/Jikay-070203/README.md

 - 🥇 **First Prize at Provincial Hackathon** – Project integrating AI and Web
 - 🧑‍🏫 Teaching Assistant for Data Science course – FPT University
 - 🌐 Developed Youth Union Management System for Dong Nai Province
+- 🧑‍💼 **2024 Training Program on ICT for Government Officers** – Delivered technology training for officers of the People’s Committee of Thu Duc City, focusing on IT & communication knowledge enhancement
+- 📖 Conferences & Research at **International Conference on Information Technology (ICIIT2025)**

+---

 ---